 Are you seeing the connection here: both love fish and rice which they like to eat with their hands!

 #5 Readers Galore

 And guess what?
 Same is the case with Bongs.
-Bengalis are known to be extremely opinionated folks thanks to their habit of reading a plethora of books from authors whose name they can’t even pronounce sometimes and this is a thing which binds Bengalis and Malayalis closer together!
+Bengalis are known to be extremely opinionated folks thanks to their habit of reading a plethora of books from authors whose names they can’t even pronounce sometimes and this is a thing that binds Bengalis and Malayalis closer together!